russjfreeman/vanputer/README.md

 * If no Internet then store all data locally and sync when can
 * If no Internet wait a predetermined time and then start scanning for available open networks, then use the VPN
 * All data sent to server to be encrypted (how, if it's OS?)
-* Log GPS and send home every n seconds
+* Log GPS and send home every n seconds - homebrew GPS tracker
 * Daylight times
 * sunshine times (can we differentiate between direct and shady?)
 * rain